 "I rarely use sunscreen unless I am out on the ocean for a couple of days in intense sunshine where I have to deal with the reflection of the sun off the ocean as well…in other words getting a double dose.
 And even then I only use it for the first one or two days.
 But, I do use our moisturizer at the end of each day."

 "If you are expecting to be out in the sun for long periods of time, then the only safe sunscreens to use are those that aren't absorbed into the skin, such as zinc oxide or titanium dioxide.
 They create a film/barrier on your skin and are often used by sportsmen and women who spend several hours in the sun each day."

 Did you know that even a broad spectrum sunscreen does not provide total protection against all UV-rays?

 The only way to protect against the UV-rays that slip through sunscreens is from the inside out.
 This is why getting the right nutrients is so important…especially those that have beneficial properties in helping support the skin against UV-rays.

-A great way of getting some of these nutrients is by taking our Omega 3 Premium.
+A great way of getting some of these nutrients is by taking our Omega 3 / DHA Plus.
 It contains astaxanthin and lycopene…two ingredients proven to help support the skin against the effects of photo-aging and protecting the skin from sun damage.